Improving Rams buoyed by first victory over winning team

 STOCK UP

 Floyd had his biggest game since joining his new club, applying regular pressure on the edge and making six tackles.
 After four years of declining sack totals in Chicago, he appears to be growing into the Dante Fowler role on the Los Angeles defense as a persistent pass rusher who knows how to capitalize on Donald’s disruptions.
-Floyd has four sacks, trailing only Donald (eight) for the team lead.
+Floyd’s four sacks trail only Donald’s eight for the team lead.

 STOCK DOWN